michael-fischer/SaintconPython/Module 02 - All the math you need to know/readme.md

 # Summary

-This is a quick in depth look at decision making and looping.
+This was in depth quick look at decision making and looping.
 It is good to know but shortly we will see some more pythonic ways to accomplish this.